jsummers/mgchkj/readme.txt

 Suggestions and bug reports may be made to the GitHub issue tracker, or via email.
 But note that mgchkj.py is not a very serious project, and is not expected to grow much beyond its current state.
-False positives and false negatives exist, and it most cases are not considered to be bugs.
+False positives and false negatives exist, and in most cases are not considered to be bugs.

 For usage instructions, and a list of options, run mgchkj.py without arguments.
 I recommend using the "-w3" option, at least occasionally, but it's too noisy